jackematics/AND-coding-challenges/2021/challenge-13-challenging-chains/README.md

 ## How to Run

 Open the challenge-13-challenging-chains folder in your preferred Java IDE (I use Intellij), run main, and the solution will appear in the console.

+## The Challenge

+For a chain which is considered ‘unbroken’, all parts of the chain can be reached without exiting the chain.
+For example, in this diagram:
+#######
+#
+#
+there is 1 unbroken chain.
+However, in this diagram:
+### #######

+          #
+there are actually 3 distinct unbroken chains.
+Your task is to write a program which can determine how many separate chains exist in this input problem.
+You can assume that links can only be connected vertically and horizontally (not diagonally) and that no two chains touch one another.

+:five:  Points are awarded for a working solution
+:three:  Points are awarded for a solution which returns in less than 0.25s
+:two:  Points are awarded for also returning the total length of chain in the input